-The Housing Advice Team provide a high quality, customer focused service to people who are homeless or at risk of becoming homeless to empower them to make informed choices about their housing options.
+The Housing Advice Team provide high quality, customer-focused service to people who are homeless or at risk of becoming homeless to empower them to make informed choices about their housing options.

 We believe that homelessness can be prevented in the majority, if not all, cases.
 There is a range of ways in which we can do this, and there are different housing options available to you in the City.

 The most important thing is don't leave it too late!

 The sooner you act, the better chances you have of keeping your home or getting the help and support that need for your situation.

 If you need help, please let us know by registering for an account through our customer portal.
 This will enable our staff to access and deal with your application and provide you with help quickly.
 This portal will also allow you to upload any supporting documents to your application easily via smartphone or tablet.

 If you need help registering for an account and submitting an application, step by step instructions can be found here.